By Seychelles specialist Hannah

 For honeymooners, the laid-back calm and seclusion afforded by a number of the private islands makes this an ideal choice.
 Having said that, the Seychelles has a less isolated feel when compared with, say, the Maldives, as there are small towns to explore.
 There is also a host of wildlife to see, including the seasonal highlight of watching turtles as they lay their eggs and their hatchlings' dash for the ocean.

 While over-fishing and pollution have affected many of the world's reefs, the coral around the Seychelles is absolutely pristine.
 It's easily accessed from the beach or by boat depending on the island, with turtles and exotic fish swimming languidly through.

 Snorkel with turtles

 Turtles are found in the water off all the islands in the Seychelles, but are most commonly seen from Bird and Denis islands.

-While snorkeling just off Bird Island, I encountered three turtles that had come to the sea grass to eat.
+While snorkelling just off Bird Island, I encountered three turtles that had come to the seagrass to eat.
 With only a few people in the distance, I was able to observe them in absolute peace.

 Discover the endemic bird species in the Seychelles

 If birdwatching is an interest, I'd recommend a stay on Bird Island.
-This aptly named private island is home to the brown noddy, a species that was close to extinction but is now thriving thanks to the conservation projects put in place by the Bird Island Lodge.
+This aptly named private island is home to the brown noddy, a species that was close to extinction but is now thriving thanks to the conservation projects that were put in place.